elvah-hub/charge-sdk-ios/README.md

 Alternatively, if you want to add the package to your Xcode project, go to `File` > `Add Packages...` and enter the URL "https://github.com/elvah-hub/charge-sdk-ios" into the search field at the top right.
 The package should appear in the list.
-Select it and click "Add Package" in the bottom right.
+Select it, then click "Add Package" in the bottom-right corner.

 ## Getting Started